Hypopressive exercises for pelvic floor: What’s all the hype about?

 Hypopressive exercises for pelvic floor dysfunction are quickly becoming all the buzz.
 They are coming out of the shadow of Kegels, because kegels are ineffective for most women with pelvic floor dysfunction.

 At the same time, Hypopressives are becoming more mainstream because for decades they were only taught in the Spanish language.
-After being translated into English and now Swedish, more and more women around the world have the ability to practice them.
+After being translated into English and now Swedish, more and more women around the world can practice them.

 I understand how hard it can be to find a local trainer near you.
 And the difficulty of scheduling and driving to appointments when symptoms are really bad.